eivholt/surgery-inventory-synthetic-data/articles/ei-experts/README.md

 ## Solution overview
 In short we will be walking through the following steps to create and run an object detection model on a microcontroller devkit.
 An updated Python environment with Visual Studio Code is recommended.
 A 3D geometry editor such as Blend is needed if object 3D models are not in USD-format (Universal Scene Description).
 * Installing Omniverse Code, Replicator and setting up debugging with Visual Studio Code
-* Creating a 3D stage/scene i Omniverse
+* Creating a 3D stage/scene in Omniverse
 * Working with 3D models in Blend
 * Importing 3D models in Omniverse, retaining transformations, applying materials
 * Setting metadata on objects